erich666/McUsd/README.md

 ![Houdini GL](/images/houdini.png "Houdini GL")

+It's hard to tell with this model and view, but using the [cubes_r_normals test](/unit_tests/cubes_r_normals), it turns out this renderer (Karma and Storm are fine) has a left/right reversal of the normal map direction.

 Changing "Persp" in the upper right corner of the viewport to the Karma path tracer, we capture the lava emitter's effect:

 ![Houdini Karma](/images/houdini_karma.png "Houdini Karma")